Ninosaurier/SyNDReX/README.md

 ## FAQ

 #### How can i change the user ownership?
 I can not edit files.
-- Command: `sudo chown -R $USER`.
+- Command: `sudo chown -R $USER ./workDir/*`.

 #### How can I change the working directory of a Docker container?
 - Please make yourself familiar with the commands of [Docker](https://docs.docker.com/compose/).
 Use the respective "Dockerfile" for changes.
-For example, I saved the working directory of the React container in a variable.
-If you change it there, it should be applied everywhere.
-Try to make changes meaningful.
-If something doesn't work, feel free to contact me.
+But be careful!
+If you change the working directory, then you must also do it in the respective configuration files of the Nginx.
+The **react.conf** contains the working directory where Nginx will look for the React project!

 # License
 Legally, I don't know if I can declare the repo with a GPL3 license.